featherbear/UNSW-PSYC1022/site/content/post/reading-wise-and-koob-2014-the-development-and-maintenance-of-drug-addiction.md

 Negative reinforcement is required to enter addiction (Koob)

 Dopamine is not the entire reward system, nor the crucial reward neurotransmitter - rather it is just one required component in addiction.

+***

+Addiction involves long-term, persistent dysregulation of the activity of neural circuits that mediate positive and negative reinforcement through

+* Decreased function of the brain reward systems that control natural rewards
+* Recruitment of brain stress/anti-reward systems that drive aversive states

+### Anti-reward

+A concept developed by Koob and Le Moal (2008) that forms a general feature of biological systems, that are in place to limit reward.
+The body adapts to neutralise a drug's effect (inertia).
+Persistence of the opposing effects after the drug disappears produces adaptation..

+***

+Withdrawal is produced from the excessive activation of the body's reward and salience system that trigger neuroadaptive changes.

+The anti-reward systems suppress dopamine and glutamate release via direct activation of stress-like/fear-like states in the extended amygdala, and the activation of dysphoric-like states in the ventral striatum and extended amygdala.

+***

+Drug seeking behaviour and addiction is the combination of decreases in reward neurotransmitter function and recruitment of anti-reward systems

+***